JeremyCMPro/JeremyCMPro/README.md

 For me, everything matter and not only the technical part so I'm bringing you new ideas, new vision and follow-ups.

 ## Technologies & Stacks
 I'm using a lot of technologies and stacks.
-You will find the principales below \
+You will find the main ones below \
 <br>
 Web: \
 <a href="https://skillicons.dev">